 Often the last person on the job site to know that his machine is on fire is the operator himself — his seating position is near the front of the machine, his attention is focused straight ahead and the majority of hydraulic, electrical and engine components are located behind him.
-In order to minimize the operator’s sight disadvantage and increase the speed of fire detection, Tigercat installs a heat sensing, fire detection system on all 700 series wheel feller bunchers and mulchers.
-The system is now standard equipped on the 480 track mulcher as well.
+In order to minimize the operator’s sight disadvantage and increase the speed of fire detection, Tigercat installs a heat sensing, fire detection system on all mulchers and drive-to-tree feller bunchers.

 The system consists of three heat sensing detectors, two located above the engine and one above the hydraulic pumps.
 If the temperature at any detector exceeds 177ºC (350ºF), the cab instrument panel ‘Fire Detected’ warning light and alarm buzzer are activated.
 In addition, the cab instrument panel ‘Stop Light’ (Engine) and warning horn is activated.
 It is important to note that this onboard, electrical fire detection is only a warning system.
 It is not a fire suppression system and it will not extinguish a fire.
 The system is only activated when the engine is running.
 It will not provide a warning when the machine is shutdown.